Skip to content

 AL Goal-3: Children demonstrate initiative and effort in play and everyday tasks.

-Communicate with sounds or movements to indicate preferences (make excited facial expressions or sound for food they like, push away food they don’t like).
+Communicate with sounds or movements to indicate preferences (make excited facial expressions or sounds for food they like; push away food they don’t like).

 Independently explore the different qualities of an object (notice the sound of a rattle, exploring it further by putting in their mouth).